SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 ```

 **Concurrent Analyses on the Same Build Machine**
-Concurrent analyses (i.e. parallel analysis of two solutions on the same build machine using a unique service account) are not supported by default by the Scanner for MSBuild.
+Concurrent analyses (i.e. parallel analysis of two solutions on the same build machine using a unique service account) are not supported by default by the Scanner for .NET.
 You can enable it as follows:

-1. Locate the folder containing the Scanner for MSBuild
+1. Locate the folder containing the Scanner for .NET
 1. Go in the `Targets` folder and copy the folder `SonarQube.Integration.ImportBefore.targets`
 1. Paste it under your build tool global `ImportBefore` folder (if the folder doesn't exist, create it).
    * For MSBuild, the path is `<MSBUILD_INSTALL_DIR>\<Version>\Microsoft.Common.targets\ImportBefore` where <MSBUILD_INSTALL_DIR> is: